Can Cats Have Down Syndrome?

 Cats or kittens with a genetic issue may have developmental issues, and kittens may not reach their developmental milestones.

 It’s important that each cat is unique and will have some different types of behavior or may look different.
 This is normal.
 Just because a cat looks or behaves differently doesn’t mean they have a genetic disorder.
 They’re just unique and deserve love and care as any fur baby does.
 Having said that, if your cat has some of the signs or symptoms mentioned in the list above, then she needs to see the vet.
 The vet will examine your kitty and may run some medical tests to determine the reason for her unique ways of being and doing.
 Tests may include x-rays, genetic testing, blood tests and others.
 If your kitty has a genetic disorder and special needs, don’t despair.
 She can have a good, long, and happy life in spite of the genetic disorder.
+These cats require extra care and like monty who you like have seen on social media, they are likely to have a broad nose and often require more care from cat owners.
+The chromosomal defect and other genetic defects tend to happen slightly more often in female cats.
+Poor muscle tone and an unstable nervous system are not uncommon.

 What Causes Down Syndrome in Cats